dsus121/_Capstone/README.md

 # CAPSTONE - Cookie Jar Karma (CJK)

+## So Many Things Yet To Do
+This application is far from complete.
+The UserDashboard is underdeveloped.
+The AdminDashboard is barely a page at all.
+I need to pull random questions into the quiz, switch to real authentication, and somehow check the API with the state's API on a regular basis.

+## Interesting Items Learned Along the Way
+1. Bootstrap is a sneaky beast
+2. One task, one commit <-- I STILL struggle with this
+3. CSS is super fun until it's not
+4. If the file is longer than 100 lines, try to split it
+5. Custom hooks are scary at first, but they really aren't
+6. Sometimes parsing the backend into server / controller / routes just means you now have three places to check every single time a route doesn't work
+7. Postman and Thunder Client really are my friends
+8. I forget what eight was for

 ## Capstone Objective
 Create a full-stack web application using **MongoDB, Express, React, and Node (MERN).**